Majestyk1/portfolio.app/content/deployment.md

 # Deployment & Launch

-## Hosting Options
+## Host/deployment
-- **Netlify / Vercel:** Easy continuous deployment from a Git repository.
-Both offer free tiers with HTTPS, custom domain support, and serverless functions if needed.
+- **Vercel:** Easy continuous deployment from a Git repository.
+Offers free tiers with HTTPS, custom domain support, and serverless functions if needed.
 Ideal for React/Vite apps.
-- **Firebase Hosting:** Integrated with Firebase services.
-Good for PWAs with fast CDN delivery.
-Also provides free SSL and simple CLI deployment.
-- **GitHub Pages:** A simple, free option for static sites, especially useful if you want to host directly from your GitHub repo.
-Best used with SPA routing fallback configured.

 ## Launch Steps
 1. **Finalize content:** Proofread all copy, ensure all images are optimized (compressed and appropriately sized), and double-check accessibility tags.